Use These 5 Tips To Get Ready For The Holiday

 Keeping track of your favorite holiday moments and memories is both a great way to keep those memories over the years, as well as create a reference for yourself for next year so you can see what you want to do again.

-These 5 holiday organizing tips will have you smooth sailing towards the holidays.
+These five holiday organizing tips will have you smooth sailing towards the holidays.

 Don’t forget to download the planner and get all of the checklists to organize and plan everything we talked about here, as well as a holiday prep master to-do list, recipe, menu, and party planning pages.

 Want more ideas to get ready for the holidays?
 Check out our posts on holiday organizing and have a great season!